Föhr: History

 The higher geestland cores of the North Frisian islands, scattered between ample marshlands, attracted settlers when the sea level rose at the end of the Neolithic.
 Gravesites and several minor artifacts found on Föhr bear witness to this.
+Various burial mounds from the Bronze Age can be seen on Föhr, especially in the southwest and southeast between the villages Goting and Nieblum.